tsgates/arch-wiki-markdown/wiki/ZFS.md

 ZFS
 ===

-> Summary
+Related articles

-This page provides basic guidelines for installing the native ZFS Linux kernel module.
+-   ZFS Installation

-> Related
+-   Playing with ZFS

-Installing Arch Linux on ZFS
+-   Installing Arch Linux on ZFS

-ZFS on FUSE
+-   ZFS on FUSE

 ZFS is an advanced filesystem created by Sun Microsystems (now owned by Oracle) and released for OpenSolaris in November 2005.
 Features of ZFS
-include: pooled storage (integrated volume management -- zpool), Copy-on-write, snapshots, data integrity verification and automatic repair (scrubbing), RAID-Z, and a maximum 16 Exabyte volume size.
+include: pooled storage (integrated volume management -- zpool), Copy-on-write, snapshots, data integrity verification and automatic repair (scrubbing), RAID-Z, a maximum 16 Exabyte file size, and a maximum 256 Zettabyte volume size.
 ZFS is licensed under the Common Development and Distribution License (CDDL).

 Described as "The last word in filesystems" ZFS is stable, fast, secure, and future-proof.
 Being licensed under the GPL incompatible CDDL, it is